RIGHT ROUTE: Saint-Jean-Pied-de-Port ➜ Valcarlos: 11.5km

 Ascent: 3m Descent: -16m

 There are two routes when entering Burgos.
 They divide after Orbaneja, after crossing over a motorway where you'll see houses and recycling containers on the left.
-The right route (10.9km from where they divide) has little shade and passes through Villafría (cafés) and an seemingly endless industrial zone.
-The left route (11.1km from where they divide) follows the perimeter fence of the airport to a village called Castañares (cafés) and a major road which you can cross at the pedestrian crossing to your left (out of order in August 2022, care required).
+The right route (10.9km from where they divide) has little shade and passes through Villafría (cafés) and a seemingly endless industrial zone.
+The left route (11.1km from where they divide) follows the perimeter fence of the airport to a village called Castañares (cafés) and a major road which you can cross at the pedestrian crossing to your left.
 Continue straight through a small park with a children's playground to your left and a basketball court to your right, straight along a small road which crosses a stream and swings right at the entrance to a factory.
 Continue until you cross a footbridge over a river.
 Now turn right and follow the path between the river and the road, turning left to pass under the road.
 Now you can follow the river for a pleasant, shady walk all the way to the city.
 There's a beach where you can swim (although the water is freezing).
 This route passes through a little-frequented nature reserve and some people may feel uncomfortable on their own.

-BurgosBurgos ➜ Tardajos: 10.9km
+BurgosBurgos to Tardajos: 10.9km

 Ascent: 35m Descent: -77m